olleicua/docu-js/README.md

 docu is a library to streamline the creation and management of dynamic html documents. its goal is to provide a simple and light-weight interface to the document object model that provides event-base state management with an easy to use api that gets out of your way and stays out of your way.

+## on the state of this documentation

+I plan to improve this documentation a bunch as the project develops.
+Right now its very much in proof of concept mode.
+Build uses rollup for the library itself and babel for compiling JSX to JS (see package.json for build commands).
+What follows is are some basic examples of what the library is capable of.
+More detailed examples are in the demo folder.

 ## usage examples

 ### generating static html: